Noise Stability Optimization for Finding Flat Minima: A Hessian-based Regularization Approach: Convergence Rates

 The proof can also be extended to adaptive learning rate schedules.
 Notice that the above construction holds for arbitrary learning rates defined as a function of previous iterates.
 Then, we set the width of each function $h_t$, $\alpha_t$, proportional to $\eta_t > 0$, for any $\eta_t$ that may depend on previous iterates, as long as they satisfy the constraint that $\sum_{i=0}^{T-1} \eta_i \le O(\sqrt{T})$.

-\paragraph{Momentum.} We can also show a similar lower bound for the momentum update rule; Recall this is defined as { } for $i = 0, 1, \dots, T-1$, where $G_i$ is the specific gradient at step $i$.
-To handle this case we will need a more fine-grained control on the gradient, so we consider a quadratic function as $f(W) = \frac{C}{2} \bignorm{W}^2.$\footnote{We remark that a quadratic function with a generalized diagonal covariance is used in \cite{long2023sharpness} to derive the Edge of Stability of SAM.} We state the following, whose proof can be found in Appendix \ref{proof_convex}.
+\paragraph{Extension:} We can show a similar lower bound for the momentum update rule.
+Recall this is defined as { } for $i = 0, 1, \dots, T-1$, where $G_i$ is the specific gradient at step $i$.
+To handle this case, we will need a more fine-grained control on the gradient, so we consider a quadratic function as $f(W) = \frac{C}{2} \bignorm{W}^2.$ We leave the result and its proof to Appendix \ref{proof_convex}.